hehao98/MigrationHelper/README.md

 # MigrationHelper

-Welcome to the main repository for paper "Recommending Library Migration Targets via Mining Dependency Change Sequences."
+Welcome to the main repository for paper "A Multi-Metric Ranking Approach for Library Migration Recommendations."

 This repository contains everything for paper replication, some command-line utility tools, and a RESTful backend for our website demo.